Aduhkiss/Aduhkiss/README.md

 Hi there!
 My name is Atticus, I am a Java Developer with experience mainly in Minecraft Server Network Cyber security, and network management.
 Yeah, I'm the guy who re-coded Kroger's QueVision, but for Minecraft.
-I also specialize in writing plugins that destroy 32k superweapons lol

 [![Anurag's github stats](https://github-readme-stats.vercel.app/api?username=Aduhkiss)](yoo)